You Are Here: Home › How to Play Table Tennis › Ready Position

 You also need to give yourself a bit of room away from the table, so using a slightly bent arm, hold your racket in front of you so that you can just reach the end of the table.

 Also, for right-handers, you need to have your left foot just slightly further forward than your right foot.
-This will enable you to play the majority of your strokes with your forehand.
+This will help you to play the majority of your strokes with your forehand.

 You also need to bend your knees in order to lower your centre of gravity.
 That's very important.
-A lot of players have their legs completely straight and that makes it very difficult to play your strokes and to move successfully.
+A lot of players have their legs completely straight which makes it very difficult to play your strokes in a balanced way and to move easily.

 Your feet should be slightly further apart than your shoulder width so that you have a nice solid base.